infinitered/ignite/README.md

 then...

 Make sure you have a reasonably recent version of Node (7.6+ minimum).
-You can check your version of node by running
+You can check your version of Node by running

 ```sh
 $ node -v